antublue/test-engine/MANUAL.md

 - `@TestEngine.Order` can be used to control test class order / test method order of execution.
-  - Classes/methods are sorted by the order annotation value first, then alphabetically by the class name/method name.
+  - Classes/methods are sorted alphabetically first by test class name or display name, then by the order annotation value.
-  - The test class / test method names can be changed by using the `@TestEngine.DisplayName` annotation.

 - **Class execution order can't be guaranteed unless the test engine is configured to use a single thread.**

+- `@TestEngine.Parallelize` is used to create a "split" where a test class is instantiated for each test argument to allow parallel execution
+  - Test classes **must be thread-safe**.
+  - The Maven plugin test engine summary will treat the "split" classes as unique tests.

 ### Additional Test Annotations